athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 // => true
 ```

-The TL;DR for the above is that as far as JavaScript is concerned, both definions of the `Welcome` component are children of `React.Component` and therefore are valid React class components.
+What does all of this mean?
+As far as JavaScript and React are concerned, both definions of the `Welcome` component are valid React `Class Components`.

-At this point we are ready to return to Reagent's `create-class` function and explore it's implementation details.
+With this in mind, lets look at Reagent's `create-class` function and see what it does.

-## The Reagent Pattern
+## What Reagent Does

 As noted, the history lesson from the above section should provide a little insight into the "cultural knowledge" that is informing how `create-class` is being implemented.
 Namely this is because what `create-class` is doing is implementing a modified version of the `pseudoclassical instantiation pattern`.
 The following code snippet is a simplified version of some of the essential bits of `create-class`: